psathyan/neerali/roles/ceph/README.md

 * `traddr` (str) Optional, the IP address of the host.
 * `trsvcid` (int) The port number to be used.
 * `adrfam` (str) IP address family.
 Allowed values are `ipv4 | ipv6`.
-* `count` (int) Optional, the number of hosts to be selected.
-It cannot be used with other keys.

 #### Example for passing additional bootstrap arguments